Göteborg-class corvette

 The Göteborg class is a class of corvettes in the Swedish Navy, built between 1986 and 1993.
 The class was originally designed to destroy Soviet submarines and surface vessels, and is armed with eight RBS-15 anti-ship missiles, torpedoes, one 57 mm cannon, and one 40 mm cannon.

 The Swedish Navy originally planned to acquire six Göteborg-class corvettes, but following the collapse of the Soviet Union in 1991, the final two were cancelled.

-Two of the four corvettes built remain in service in 2021.
+Two of the four corvettes built remained in service as of 2021.
+Modified in 2019, the two vessels form the subclass Gävle class.
 Both vessels, HSwMS Gävle and HSwMS Sundsvall, took part in a United Nations operation off the coast of Lebanon in 2006 and 2007, following the 2006 Lebanon War.